lean-delivery/ansible-role-aem-node/README.md

 - supports multiple publishing instances for one authoring
 - can create aem groups with predefined permissions
 - can create aem user accounts
-- can configure Document Node Store (MongoMK implementation)
 - can configure File Data Store when using a NAS to store shared file data stores
 - can install and configure Amazon S3 and Azure Data Stores for binary data.
 The following combinations have been tested and work:
   - AEM 6.4 with Amazon S3 connector v1.8.6
   - AEM 6.5 with Amazon S3 connector v1.8.6
   - AEM 6.5 with Azure blob connector v1.9.12
+- can configure Document Node Store (MongoMK implementation).
+The following combinations have been tested and work:
+  - AEM 6.3 + MongoDB 3.4
+  - AEM 6.4 + MongoDB 3.4
+  - AEM 6.5 + MongoDB 3.4
+  - AEM 6.5 + SP v3 + MongoDB 3.4 + Amazon S3 connector v1.8.6
+  - AEM 6.5 + SP v3 + MongoDB 3.4 + Azure blob connector v1.9.12
 - can install Jolokia agent to monitor server resources using